- Study protocol

 Sponsor and funding agencies will not have any role in the design, data acquisition, management and/or analysis, results interpretation or publication.
 They will not take part in decision of any previously mentioned actions.

-The present study is funded by a grant from the Spanish Ministry of Science and Innovation and the Instituto de Salud Carlos III (PI20/01546).
+The present study is funded by a grant from the Spanish Ministry of Science and Innovation and the Instituto de Salud Carlos III (PI20/01546) co-financed by FEDER funding.
 Funder Agencies do not play any role in the conducting of the study.
 Instituto de Salud Carlos III,PI20/01546,Alvaro Casas-Herrero

 Ethics approval and consent to participate